walterfreeman/phy211/syllabus.md

 Events of equal solemnity to major religious observances, occurring on inflexible dates, will be given the same deference as religious observances.
 In particular, travel to Washington, DC, on the first weekend of class for the purpose of participating in political activity will be given this deference.
 This includes weddings and commitment ceremonies of immediate family members, funerals, caregiving duties for sick family members, and the like.

+As an example, attendance at political demonstrations occurring on inflexible dates, regardless of affiliation or cause, will also be treated as such an event.

 If you need to miss class for such a reason, please notify Dr. Freeman as far in advance as practical to discuss arrangements.